cyberbotics/webots-doc/guide/using-the-pioneer-3-dx-robot.md

 ## Samples

 Here are listed the different example worlds based on the Pionner 3-DX.
-The worlds can be accessed in the "WEBOTS\_HOME/projects/robots/adept/pioneer3/worlds" directory and the controllers in the "WEBOTS\_HOME/projects/robots/adept/pioneer3/controller" directory.
+The worlds and controllers can be accessed in the "WEBOTS\_HOME/projects/robots/adept/pioneer3" directory.

 ### pioneeer3dx.wbt

-The "pioneer3dx.wbt" world file shows a simulation example of the Braitenberg avoidance algorithm based on the use of the 16 sonar sensors (see the "collision\_avoidance.c" controller file) as seen in [this figure](#pioneer-3-dx-world-example).
+The "pioneer3dx.wbt" world file shows a simulation example of an avoidance algorithm based on the use of the 16 sonar sensors (see the "collision\_avoidance.c" controller file) as seen in [this figure](#pioneer-3-dx-world-example).

 %figure "Pioneer 3-DX world example"